mclare/ontartio-sma-data/README.md

   * [University Metric Weights & Allocations](https://mattclare.ca/pse-policy/2020/sma3-institutional-metric-weights-and-allocations-dashboard/)
 * [SMA2 University Metrics & Targets In a Dashboard](https://mattclare.ca/pse-policy/2019/sma2-metrics-and-targets/)

-This data is analyized at [Matt Clare's Post-Secondary Policy Blog](https://mattclare.ca/pse-policy/)
+This data is analyzed at [Matt Clare's Post-Secondary Policy Blog](https://mattclare.ca/pse-policy/)

-All Onatio Canada SMAs can be found on the Ontario government's web site for [College and university Strategic Mandate Agreements](https://www.ontario.ca/page/all-college-and-university-strategic-mandate-agreements).
+All Ontario Canada SMAs can be found on the Ontario government's web site for [College and university Strategic Mandate Agreements](https://www.ontario.ca/page/all-college-and-university-strategic-mandate-agreements).

 ## What are SMAs?